 The prerequisites for this class include the material on the differential calculus in chapters 1-4 of our textbook.
 Every course on the differential calculus will cover this material except possibly for what is in section 4.8.
-We will review that material but you should still read section 4.8 to determine if you have seen it before.
+We will briefly review that material but you should still read section 4.8 to determine if you have seen it before.

-The primary goals of this course are for you to learn the basics of integral calculus, power series and the use of polar coordinates.
+There are two main goals for this course: learn the basics of integral calculus and learn how to use and understand power series.

 The integral calculus and power series are covered in chapters 5-8 of our textbook.
 These two topics are fundamental tools of almost every scientific discipline and we will look at a variety of ways they are applied.
-We will also go cover the material on polar coordinates in the first four sections of chapter 9.
 For a more detailed list of topics in this course please see the Department of Mathematics and Computer Science's syllabus at MATH 181 Syllabus[3].

-During a normal class day we will discuss new material, address questions that arise from reading the text, and work through assigned problems on which there are difficulties.
-When we discuss new material, we will look at these ideas in their simplest form to highlight how they fit together into the logical whole that is the "big picture" and will save discussion of the details and refinements necessary for a deeper understanding for a second (or third) pass through the material.
+During a normal class day we will discuss new material, address questions that arise from reading the text, and work through assigned problems you wish to discuss.
+When we introduce new material, we will do so using simple examples to highlight how the concepts fit together into the logical whole that is the "big picture" and will save discussion of the details and refinements necessary for a deeper understanding for a second (or third) pass through the material.
 You are to prepare outside of class for these detailed discussions by carefully reading the text and working on the assigned problems.
 Then, during class, we will address these deeper refinements by responding to questions on the reading and the problems that you bring to class.

-Hence, you are expected to participate in class by being present (and alert), by responding to questions I pose, and by asking the questions that you have.
+To put this in another way, I expect you to do the assigned reading and to participate in classroom discussions on that material.
+Part of your grade will depend on your preparation and classroom participation.
 You should expect me to ask for ideas on how to proceed in a given problem or develop a new concept and should develop the habit of contributing to the discussion even if you are not confident your idea will work out.
-(See "How to Study" [4] for an excellent description of how to effectively study mathematics.)
+See "How to Study" [4] for an excellent description of how to effectively study mathematics.)